andrewjw/site/_drafts/leaddev-london-2022-day-1.md

 ## Building The Perfect Asynchronous Meeting
 _[Alexandra Sunderland](https://twitter.com/alexandras_dev)_

-How is an asynchronous different from a Slack thread or an email?
-It's still scheduled like a meeting, but instead, you just put deadlines into people's calendars about when they should have responded to the meeting.
+How is an asynchronous meeting different from a Slack thread or an email?
+It's still scheduled like a meeting, but instead you just put deadlines into people's calendars about when they should have responded to the meeting.
 It requires all the usual good practices for meetings, but they're even more important.
 You should share timelines for the meeting, expectations about what people should do, logistics of how to contribute (Google Docs, Miro, etc), and what you expect from people.